univrs-cloud/virgo/README.md

 ## Dependencies

-Build on an AMD64 machine or VM running Debian 13 with root access, internet access, and at least 30 GB of free space on a Linux filesystem.
+Build on an AMD64 machine or VM running Debian 13 or Ubuntu, with root access, internet access, and at least 30 GB of free space on a Linux filesystem.

 The file `depends` contains a list of tools needed.
 The format of this package is `<tool>[:<debian-package>]`, where an entry starting with `/` is